-The first productions of Greenwood and Gow’s play adaptation of the novel certainly led to some sustained employment for actors as it quickly became a success and was then continuously performed in Britain from February 1934 (with a small break 1937-8) until the outbreak of war in 1939, as well as a production going to Broadway in February 1936 (and continuing till June 1936).
-During that time, there were a number of cast members, since after the original Manchester Repertory Theatre production in 1934, and the long-running London production at the Garrick Theatre (and then the Winter Garden) in London from the beginning of 1935, there were two companies touring the play across the country each with their own cast.
+The first productions of Greenwood and Gow’s play adaptation of the novel certainly led to some sustained employment for actors as it quickly became a success and was then continuously performed in Britain by the Vernon-Lever production company from February 1934 until the outbreak of war in 1939, as well as a production going to Broadway in February 1936 (and continuing till June 1936).
+There were, after 1938, also repertory company productions which are discussed elsewhere – see: Love on the Dole at the People’s Palace (Mile End Road, London E.1, 1938) During that time, there were a number of cast members in the touring productions, since after the original Manchester Repertory Theatre production in 1934, and the long-running London production at the Garrick Theatre (and then the Winter Garden) in London from the beginning of 1935, there were two companies touring the play across the country each with their own cast.
 There was also of course from time to time a need to replace actors who had other contracts or obligations.
 I will in this article give an account of the main actors who appeared in Love on the Dole in this period, covering the facts of who they were and which of the above productions they appeared in, together with any reviews which comment on their interpretation of their roles in the play, and on what they went on to after Love on the Dole.
 There were dozens of reviews which praised the cast/s, but I have selected three which seem representative.
 I also have permission to reproduce an excellent set of photographs of many of the actors on set, in costume, and in character, which I’ll leave to the end of the article.
 It gives a good sense of how most of the characters in Love on the Dole were presented visually in the first productions.

 Part 1: the Cast Lists